jontreharne/iam_user_manipulation/README.md

 -a | -d | -v            - Activity, Add, Delete or View - MUST specify only one activity.

--U <IAM User>           - Mandatory.
+-U {IAM User}         - Mandatory.

--G <IAM Group ID>       - Optional for creation, mandatory if for deletion if a user is assigned to a group.
+-G {IAM Group ID}       - Optional for creation, mandatory if for deletion if a user is assigned to a group.

--E <Corp Email Address> - Mandatory for Creation.
+-E {Corp Email Address} - Mandatory for Creation.

 # Also available